Loving Miss Hatto: Plot

 Pianist Joyce Hatto became famous very late in life when unauthorised copies of commercial recordings made by other pianists were released under her name, earning her high praise from critics.
 The fraud did not come to light until 2007, six months after her death.
 The film takes a look at two distinct periods of time, firstly the beginning of Joyce's career when she met and married Barrington-Coupe and secondly, with a change of actors, some thirty years later her later life with her husband, her career, illness and death.

 Production and broadcast

 Loving Miss Hatto was filmed in Ireland and screened on BBC Television on 23 December 2012.
 The screenplay was by Victoria Wood and the film was made by Left Bank Pictures.
-Barrington-Coupe was still alive at the time, but Wood stated in an interview with The Guardian that she did not consult him when she was writing the film.
+Barrington-Coupe was still alive at the time, but Wood stated in an interview with The Guardian that she did not consult him when she was writing the film, although members of the research team for the project met with him on a number of occasions.